Chepni of Rumkale: History

-Chepni was already present in the region of Rumkale by early 16th century, but it is unknown when the tribe migrated to the region.
-In late 17th century, Chepni living around Rumkale were known to be settled and would ransack the localities of Pazarcık and Keferdiz, a practice inherited from their nomadic past.
+Chepni was already present in the region of Rumkale by the early 16th century, but it is unknown when the tribe migrated to the region.
+In the late 17th century, the Chepni living around Rumkale were known to be settled and would ransack the localities of Pazarcık and Keferdiz, a practice inherited from their nomadic past.
 Some tribesmen later built the Chepni or Kazımiye Tekke in Aintab.

 Chepni Tekke of Aintab

 Although formed by Chepni, the Chepni Tekke in Gaziantep gradually became the center of all Alevi Turkmens living near Aintab.
-In certain days of the year, people from the vicinity of Besni, Marash, Sakçagözü, Islahiye, and Barak villages would travel to the city for traditional celebrations.
-Visitors then kiss the hand of the Chepni Dede, who would arrive the same day, bring presents, and take part in recreational activities.
-The visitors then would take some of the water from the tekke's well home, since it is considered as holy as the Zamzam Well in Mecca.
+On certain days of the year, people from the vicinity of Besni, Marash, Sakçagözü, Islahiye, and Barak villages would travel to the city for traditional celebrations.
+Visitors then would kiss the hand of the Chepni Dede, who would arrive the same day, bring presents, and take part in recreational activities.
+The visitors then would take home some of the water from the tekke's well, since it is considered as holy as the Zamzam Well in Mecca.